Watch Our 2-min Explainer video

 Who Is the Attorney in a Power of Attorney?

-Who Is the Attorney in a Power of Attorney? is a question many people ask when they first explore creating a Lasting Power of Attorney.
-The attorney is the person you choose to make decisions on your behalf if you cannot make them yourself.
-Understanding their role, responsibilities and limits helps you feel confident that your affairs will be handled safely and in line with UK law.
+Who Is the Attorney in a Power of Attorney?
+The attorney is the person chosen to make decisions on your behalf if you can’t make them yourself.
+Understanding the role ad responsibilities can help you feel confident your affairs will be handled as you intended and in line with UK law.

 What does an attorney actually do?

-An attorney is legally authorised to act in your best interests once your Lasting Power of Attorney is registered and, depending on the type, when it is needed.
-Their duties can include managing bank accounts, paying bills, handling property matters or making decisions about care and medical treatment.
-The exact powers depend on whether you create a Property and Financial Affairs LPA or a Health and Welfare LPA.
+An attorney is legally authorised by the LPA to act in your best interests, but only once your Lasting Power of Attorney is registered and, depending on the type of power of attorney, when it’s needed.
+Their duties will include making finance or healthcare decisions.
+The exact powers are determined by whether you created a Property and Financial Affairs LPA or a Health and Welfare LPA, or both, in the first place.

-Most people appoint a trusted family member, close friend or partner.
-You may also appoint a professional such as a solicitor or accountant if your affairs are complex.
+Most people appoint a trusted family member, close friend or partner, but you could also appoint a professional such as a solicitor or accountant if your affairs are sufficiently complex.
 The person must be over 18 and have mental capacity themselves.
-For financial LPAs, they must not be bankrupt.
+For financial LPAs, they also can’t be bankrupt.

-Trust is essential.
-Attorneys can access sensitive information and make significant decisions, so reliability and good judgement matter more than formal qualifications.
+Trust is in your attorney is really essential.
+Attorneys could access sensitive information and make significant decisions for you in the future, so in this sense reliability and good judgement matter more than them having formal qualifications for the job.

-Attorneys must act honestly and keep clear records of any financial transactions or decisions they make.
-They must separate their own money from yours and avoid conflicts of interest.
-Large gifts or personal benefits are usually not allowed unless specifically authorised.
+Attorneys must act honestly.
+It also really helps to keep clear records of any financial transactions or decisions they make.
+They absolutely must separate their own money from yours and avoid anything that looks like a conflict of interest.

-If concerns arise, the Office of the Public Guardian can investigate.
-This oversight helps ensure attorneys act properly and protects donors from misuse.
+If concerns arise, the Office of the Public Guardian can investigate their conduct.
+This oversight is useful in helpoing ensure attorneys act properly and protects donors from misuse of the LPA.

-Many people choose multiple attorneys to share responsibility.
+Choosing multiple attorneys to share the responsibility can be sensible.
 You can ask them to act jointly, meaning all decisions must be agreed together, or jointly and severally, allowing them to act independently when needed.
-Each option has practical implications for flexibility and accountability, so it is important to think about how decisions might need to be made in real life.
+Each option has practical pros and cons for flexibility and accountability, so it’s important to think about how decisions are made in real life.

 When does an attorney’s authority begin and end?

-For Property and Financial Affairs LPAs, authority can begin once the LPA is registered, if you give permission.
+For Property and Financial Affairs LPAs, authority can begin once the LPA is registered, if you give permission when registering the form.
 Health and Welfare attorneys can only act if you lose mental capacity.
-In all cases, an attorney’s authority ends if you revoke the LPA while you still have capacity or when you die.
+In all cases, an attorney’s authority ends if you revoke the LPA while you still have the mental capacity to do so or when you die.
 After death, your executor or personal representative takes over responsibility for your estate.

-Choosing the right attorney is one of the most important decisions when creating a Power of Attorney using a service like Power of Attorney Online.
-Understanding their role helps you make informed choices, protect your future and ensure that someone you trust is ready to act when it matters most.
+Choosing the right attorney is so when creating an LPA using a service like Power of Attorney Online.
+Understanding the role helps you make an informed choice, protect your future and ensure someone you trust is ready to act when it could matter most.

 • Complete in as little as 15 minutes